DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/onRequestEditOperation.md

 ---
 ---
 ##### shortDescription
-A function that is executed in two cases: before a user edits a diagram and before the UI related to an edit operation is updated.
-Use this function to specify whether the operation is allowed.
+A function that allows you to prohibit an edit operation at run time.

 ##### param(e): Object
 Information about the event.